hsb3/github_inventory/README.md

 - 🔧 **CLI Interface**: Easy-to-use command-line interface with flexible options
 - 💾 **CSV Export**: Exports data to CSV files for further analysis
 - 🎯 **Smart Filtering**: Options to collect only owned repos, starred repos, or both
+- 📦 **Batch Processing**: Process multiple GitHub accounts in a single run with configuration files

 ## Prerequisites